Andrew Wong, President

 Edil Mari De Los Reyes, Political Director

 Edil, a Southern California native, is the daughter of Filipino immigrants who shared with her their passion for helping others.
 The experiences of her family shaped her political interests and understanding of social justice.
-Since college, she has made it her journey to become a better organizer and to empower others.
+Since college, she has made it her journey to amplify and empower others.

 Over the years, Edil’s work has focused on engaging and strengthening underrepresented communities to secure a seat at the decision table.
-As an advocate, Edil has worked as the Political Director of PowerPAC+; New Media Organizer for the One Nation Working Together campaign; and Field Organizer for the California Democratic Party’s 2008 “Yes We Can” campaign.
 Currently she is PowerPAC.org’s Political Director, assisting the organization in the design and implementation of its campaigns and strategies.
-Additionally, a self-described data-geek, Edil works with the PowerPAC team on crunching and analyzing numbers about electoral patterns and trends and their interrelationship with country’s demographic changes.